nyudlts/ultraviolet/docs/develop/look-feel.md

 ## Run the tests

 While you're on your checked out branch, it doesn't hurt to run the tests.
 However, the services must be started for the tests to work.
-In a separate Terminal tab, navigate back to the main project directory and run `invenio-cli services start` and then `bash test_run.sh`.
+In a separate Terminal tab, navigate back to the main project directory and run `invenio-cli services start` and then `bash run_tests.sh`.